DynamicsShop/SD-Interface-EDI/SD-Interface-EDI-Release-Notes.md

 - BCv21 App - The SALES_INVOICE Data Builder with CEL_INV Message Type was reviewed.

-- BCv21 App - Functionality was added not to create blank folder names in file paths when a user inserts too many backslashes in the file path.

 - BCv21 App - The menu groups were removed from the SD EDI Interface Worksheet to allow easier access to the actions on the page.

 - BCv21 App - The SD EDI Worksheet was surfaced on the SD Interface EDI Role Centre.

 - BCv21 App - The action to delete the line in the Engine Versions SubList on the File Structure Engine Card was removed.
 Users can import files or create a new line and up the version of the File Structure Engine rather than delete the version.

+- BCv21 App - The action to delete the version line in the Versions SubList on the Field Mapping Card was removed.
+Users have to import lines to up the version and keep track of changes made.

 - BCv21 App - The Document Type on the Message Card was changed from P.O.D.
 Confirmation to POD Confirmation.